BigheadSMZ/TotKMods/Mods/ReadMe - Credits, Info, License.txt

 Simplified TotK Modpack

-Credit goes to authors of all mods.
+Credit goes to authors of all mods

 Information:
 - A simplified modpack that includes what I consider to be the essential mods.